AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/style-system/build.md

 ## Build the theme project

 The next step is to build the theme project.
-Navigate to the root folder of your theme project and run the command _**npm run build**_ as shown in the screenshot below
+Navigate to the root folder of your theme project and run the command _**npm run build**_ as shown in the screenshot below.

 ![build-theme](assets/build-theme.png)